Rapid Recap: Tang discusses staff, recruiting and workouts

 THE SURPRISE

-When asked about Summer workouts, Kansas State head coach Jerome Tang pronounced newcomer (nearly everyone is a newcomer) Taj Manning as the surprise of the offseason.
+When asked about Summer workouts, Kansas State head coach Jerome Tang pronounced incoming freshman Taj Manning as the surprise of the offseason.

-They added him from La Lumiere in Indiana, which is a notorious program that Tang had connected with prior to his arrival in Manhattan from recruiting top prospects there before.
+They added him from La Lumiere in Indiana, which is a notorious program that Tang had connected with prior to his arrival in Manhattan.
 He just hadn't recruited Manning at Baylor.

-He called Manning a very hard worker that stood out and one that has uplifted his game during the eight weeks that the team was together.
+He called Manning a very hard worker and has uplifted his game during the eight weeks that the team was together.
 His competitiveness and toughness are always at a high level.

 Manning spends a lot of time in the gym and has improved his shot-making ability.
 He has really grown in that area, to the point that he sunk the game-winner for his side during the last workout before break.